MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 The following is listed in the table on this page.

 * **Attributes**: These attributes are provided by your organization in the organizational or HR data upload file.
 When you [create queries](../Tutorials/Query-basics.md), you can filter and group employees in the organization by these attributes, so being familiar with the attributes will help give insight into the types of queries you might want to create for analysis.
-* **Employees with attribute**: The number of measured employees and internal collaborators with a non-blank value for the attribute.
+* **Employees with this attribute**: The number of measured employees and internal collaborators with a non-blank value for the attribute.
 * **Coverage**: The percentage of measured employees who have a non-blank value for the specified attribute.
 If coverage levels are low, it'll be difficult to determine how people collaborate across different characteristics.
 Additionally, low coverage on required attributes may give skewed (under reported) metric calculations for metrics that rely on those attributes.
 * **Unique values**: The count of the unique attribute values included in the data.
 For example, if the **Region** attribute contains **North**, **South**, **Central**, **East**, **West** and **Southwest**, it’s unique values count is six.